1. Import packages

 4. Summary

-Below are the key takeaways of this tutorial:
+Below are the key takeaways of this tutorial:-

-TimeGPT can reliably infer regular frequencies, but you can override this by setting the
+TimeGPT can reliably infer regular frequencies, but you can override

 freq

-When working with polars data frames, you must always specify the frequency using the correct polars offset.
+parameter to the corresponding pandas alias. - When working with polars data frames, you must always specify the frequency using the correct polars offset.

-TimeGPT supports irregular frequencies and allows you to define a custom frequency, generating forecasts exclusively for the specified dates.
+- TimeGPT supports irregular frequencies and allows you to define a custom frequency, generating forecasts exclusively for the specified dates.